Crude overflow at BP's Prudhoe; output not affected

-ANCHORAGE, Alaska (Reuters) - BP Exploration (Alaska) Inc. workers were preparing to vacuum up about 4,200 gallons (100 barrels) of crude oil and a smaller amount of produced water that overflowed from a tank at a Prudhoe Bay oil-field facility, the Alaska Department of Environmental Conservation said on Tuesday.
+ANCHORAGE, Alaska, May 22 (Reuters) - BP Exploration (Alaska) Inc. workers were preparing to vacuum up about 4,200 gallons (100 barrels) of crude oil and a smaller amount of produced water that overflowed from a tank at a Prudhoe Bay oil-field facility, the Alaska Department of Environmental Conservation said on Tuesday.

 The spill occurred Monday afternoon on the east side of the giant oil field, the department said in a statement.
 The affected tank is at a flow station, a facility that separates oil from natural gas and water, the department said.